policykit/policykit/policykit/docs/source/policy_model.rst

 Initialize
 ~~~~~~~~~~~~~~~~~~~~~~~~

 | If ``filter()`` returns true, the action in question is considered in scope for this policy, and we move on to ``initialize()``.
 Within this function, the author can specify any code that must be completed once at the start of the policy to set it up.
-For instance, in the jury example, ``initialize()`` selects the random jury who will decide on the action.

 Check
 ~~~~~~~~~~~~~~~~~~~~~~~~